 Adults are wingless and cannot fly.
-The elytra (wing covering) is fused at the midline to prevent desiccation.
-This species is lives and thrives in a desert habitat, so water preservation is worth the sacrifice.
-This insect is a scavenger of plant debris and can be found walking the ground looking for bits of plant matter to eat.
-Its larvae are also called false wireworms and can be found just below the surface nibbling on decaying plant matter.
+The elytra are fused at the midline to prevent desiccation in such arid environments.
+This species lives and thrives in a desert habitat, so water preservation seems worth the sacrifice in mobility.
+This insect is a scavenger of plant debris and can be found walking on the ground looking for bits of plant matter to eat.
+Its thin, wormy larvae are called false wireworms and can be found just below the surface, nibbling on decaying plant matter.
 Adults are active from spring through autumn.
 During the day, they can be found hiding under rocks, wood or in abandoned rodent holes.
 At dusk, they start scrounging the area for food.

 Size (Adult; Length): 16mm to 28mm (0.62in to 1.09in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.